janikvonrotz/dotfiles/README.md

 Open PowerShell commandline as Administrator and run `Set-ExecutionPolicy`.

-Manually set the PowerShell window colors to black and white.# Klargestellt
+Manually set the PowerShell window colors to black and white.